California lawmakers approve the nation’s most sweeping emissions disclosure rules for big business

 “Our state can’t just take 2023 off in terms of climate action,” said Mary Creasman, the group’s chief executive officer.

 The California Air Resources Board would have to approve regulations by 2025 to implement the bill’s requirements.
 Companies would have to begin publicly disclosing their direct emissions annually in 2026 and start annually reporting their indirect emissions starting in 2027.
 Companies would have to hire independent auditors to verify their reported emissions releases.
+The state would not penalize companies for unintended mistakes they make in reporting a portion of their indirect emissions.

 A similar proposal introduced last year passed the state Senate but failed in the Assembly.
 Wiener, the San Francisco Democrat who introduced the legislation both years, has said proponents of the bill built a stronger coalition this year to have a better outcome.